Ama Gyesiwaa

 2025

-Alleviating the burden: Interpersonal and digital communication and depressive symptoms in cancer survivors
+The impact of interpersonal and digital communication patterns on depressive symptoms in cancer survivors

 Quansah, A., & Wu, L. — 15th Annual Arts & Humanities Conference, Texas Tech University